World leaders to meet to discuss threat of hypothetical ‘Disease X’ in Davos

 Disease X could also turn out to be a brand new pathogen not yet known even among animals, he warned.

-British scientists have said that a vaccine for a new virus with pandemic potential could be developed in as little as 100 days.
-In August last year, researchers from the University of Oxford announced that they are examining how to adapt the vaccine it created for Covid-19 for Disease X. They will also examine how other vaccines can be developed to thwart future threats.
+UK scientists have said that a vaccine for a new virus with pandemic potential could be developed in as little as 100 days.
+In August last year, researchers from the University of Oxford announced that they were examining how to adapt the vaccine it created for Covid-19 for Disease X. They will also examine how other vaccines could be developed to thwart future threats.

 Join our commenting forum